ricklecoat/ExpressionEngine-User-Guide/docs/general/markdown.md

 TIP: **Tip:** Should you have a regular paragraph that just so happens to start with a number-period-space sequence, you can avoid accidentally triggering an ordered list by using a [backslash escape](#backslash-escapes), eg. `40\.
 What a great Age!`

-### Definition lists
+### Description lists

-Definition lists are only slightly more complicated.
-They consist of terms and definitions, like a dictionary.
-In Markdown these take the form of a single-line term followed, on the next line, by a colon and the definition for that term.
+Description lists are only slightly more complicated.
+They consist of ‘terms’ and ‘descriptions’, rather like a dictionary (in older versions of HTML this list type was called a ‘Definition List’).
+In Markdown these take the form of a single-line term followed, on the next line, by a colon and the description for that term.

-NOTE: **Note:** It is the *definition* part of a definition list that is technically considered a ‘list item’ and as such the colon is the ‘list marker’.
+NOTE: **Note:** It is the *description* part of a description list that is technically considered a ‘list item’ and as such the colon is the ‘list marker’.
 It is therefore a good idea to follow the colon by 3 spaces, in order to keep to the 4-character indent format [described above](#lists).

-Further terms must be separated from the previous definition by a blank line.
+Further terms must be separated from the previous description by a blank line.

 ~~~markdown
 Apple